Did you know that coffee is one of the most popular beverages in the world?

 I know, if the world goes wonky it may seem like coffee would be low on the list of priorities and ultimately it is.

-However, consider these two reasons for having a long-term coffee storage plan.
+However, consider two reasons listed below for having a long-term coffee storage plan, even if you are not among coffee drinkers.

 Why Store Coffee Long-Term?

 Drinking small amounts of coffee does have some overall health benefits.
-But it is also important to remember the effects of caffeine withdrawal from heavy coffee drinkers.
+But it is also important to remember the effects of caffeine withdrawal from heavy coffee drinkers or other caffeine sources.

 These can include blinding headaches and extreme irritability.
 Not a good combination in an already stressful situation.